imjoseangel/sandbox/doc/automation.md

 * Lost one's job
 * False sense of control

-Having the right coaching and time, teams will gain confidence and improve the above procedure.
+Having the right coaching and time, Teams will gain confidence and improve the above procedure.

 With these feelings over the table and other external factors, the best approach could be: